-The temporal correlation between simulated and observed frequency time series for all predicted target month is September, October or November (diagonal lines with blue triangles in Figure 2); such low correlations are due to ERA-Interim regime anomalies that are unrepresentative of the blocking/Atlantic ridge regimes anomalies (not shown).
-S4 better reproduces regime anomalies, since it has 15 times the data of ERA-Interim.
-Hence, sampling daily mean SLP over monthly periods with no reduction of dimensionality (e.g: by a PCA) isn't always sufficient to adequately represent the clustering space.
+The majority of the correlations are above 0.7; lowest values are measured when the startdate is a month from June to September, particularly forblocking and Atlantic ridge regimes; such low values are caused by clustering structures that are unrepresentative of the blocking/Atlantic ridge regimes (not shown), which were classified not using S4 data, but ERA-Interim data, which has 15 times less data than S4.
+Hence, sampling daily mean SLP over monthly periods with no reduction of dimensionality isn't always sufficient to adequately represent the clustering space.